-It's been 24 years since my Christmas music obsession began.
-Since beginning this blog nearly three years ago, I've alluded many times to my annual Christmas CDs that I create for family and friends.
-By now, many of my family and friends should have received their 2008 copy.
+It's been 26 years since my Christmas music obsession began.
+Since beginning this blog nearly four years ago, I've alluded many times to my annual Christmas CDs that I create for family and friends.

 This entry is strictly here for reference and for the benefit of those who received the CDs.
 None of these comps will be posted here in their entirety or made available online or offline.